MA Counseling Program

 Concentration Areas

-The Master of Arts in Counseling offers three areas of concentration including 1) Clinical Mental Health Counseling; 2) Marriage, Couples and Family Counseling; and 3) Co-Occurring Disorders and Addiction Counseling.
+The Master of Arts in Counseling offers three areas of concentration including 1) Clinical Mental Health Counseling; 2) Marriage, Couple and Family Counseling; and 3) Co-Occurring Disorders and Addiction Counseling.

 Clinical Mental Health Counseling